ElvisWang2010/WROFE-2025/README.md

 ## Obstacle Challenge

 ### Overview
-The obstacle challenge is much more difficult version of the open challenge.
-In this challenge there are red and green traffic pillars that the car must navigate around, as well as a parking lot.
-A red pillar indicates that the car should turn right to pass the pillar and a green pillar indicates a left turn to pass the pillar.
+The obstacle challenge is a much more difficult version of the open challenge.
+In this challenge, there are red and green traffic pillars that the car must navigate around, as well as a parking lot.
+A red pillar indicates that the car should turn right to pass the pillar, and a green pillar indicates a left turn to pass the pillar.
 The car starts in a straight section or parking lot (for extra points) and must navigate 3 laps around the track avoiding obstacles.
 Once the 3 laps are finished the car must perform a difficult parallel parking maneuver for additional points.

 #### Game Map
 <table>